Cryptic-Activist/cryptic-activist/README.md

 After the whole project is up and running without any errors do the following:

-1. Get into the running container
+1. Get into the running postgres database container

 2. Import the database dump.
    ```